 - Mount and Blade: Warband

 - The Stanley Parable

 Is VorpX worth my money?

-That's really up to you.
+Whether or not you invest in VorpX is really up to you.
 Consider this, though: if you've already spent the money on a VR setup and a gaming PC, why not invest in a tool to get the most out of it?
 This isn't a sales pitch, and we're not in cahoots with VorpX — we just love VR.
-Yes, there are other 3D drivers, but the things that sets VorpX apart are their timely updates, community feedback, and implemented features.

 One feature that has us very excited is the ability to share custom profiles for individual games.
 If you can't seem to get, say, Battlefield 4 to run optimally with VorpX, download a settings profile from someone else who has things running up to snuff.
 Very cool.
 Conversely, if you think you have a game running great, share your custom settings profile with others.

 VorpX continues to receive updates on a regular basis.
 The developers listen to their community and respond with fixes, which also seems to signify that they themselves use their product to enjoy non-VR games in VR.

 As you can probably already tell, we here at VRHeads think VorpX is at least worth a try.
 Everyone who stepped into Skyrim through the Oculus Rift immediately said, "Woah!"
 Even as adults, we found it hard to share.